-Your vehicle's windows are electrically-powered.
-Turn the ignition switch to ON (II) to raise or lower any window.
+On HX, EX and Si models in the U.S., Si and SiR models in Canada Your car's windows are electricallypowered.
+Turn the ignition switch to ON (II) to raise or lower either window.

 Each door has a switch that controls its window.
 To open the window, push the switch down and hold it.
 Release the switch when you want the window to stop.
 Close the window by pulling back on the switch and holding it.